brightcove/hot-shots/README.md

 failure will not cause any problems.
 It only means that you can't use the uds feature.

+## Migrating from node-statsd

+You should only need to do one thing: change node-statsd to hot-shots in all requires.

+You can check the detailed [change log](https://github.com/brightcove/hot-shots/blob/master/CHANGES.md) for what has changed since the last release of node-statsd.

 ## Submitting changes

 Thanks for considering making any updates to this project!
+This project is entirely community-driven, and so your changes are important.
 Here are the steps to take in your fork:

 1. Run "npm install"
 2. Add your changes in your fork as well as any new tests needed